 |Depositor||Jane Akinyi Ngala Oduor|

 |Affiliation||University of Nairobi|

 |Collection Status||Collection online|

 This is a preliminary Okiek language documentation project.
-The deposit contains audio and video recordings in a range of genres; conversations, songs, narratives, poems, proverbs and ceremonies associated with circumcision, bee keeping, etc. A good part of the audio / visual corpus is annotated, transcribed and translated into English, one of the official languages of Kenya.
+The collection contains audio and video recordings in a range of genres; conversations, songs, narratives, poems, proverbs and ceremonies associated with circumcision, beekeeping, etc. A good part of the audio / visual corpus is annotated, transcribed and translated into English, one of the official languages of Kenya.

 According to the Kenya Population Census of 2009, the Okiek number 76,000, other sources show a lower figure.
 They live scattered in Kuresoi, Narok South and in the region of Mt.
 Elgon in Kenya.
 They are also found in Tanzania.
 The Okiek generally, and especially those of Tinet (Kuresoi South where the documentation took place), are eager to preserve their language and culture despite linguistic diversity around them and socioeconomic changes to their way of life hinders this.